Devsoc-BPGC/ARD/.github/PULL_REQUEST_TEMPLATE.md

 `Issue #123 Forgot colon in commit message` or
 `Issue 123: This is my complete commit message but forgot hash symbol`

-5. There is no restriction on PR title format
+5. PR Title: Follow same pattern as commit message

 Thanks for reading!
 You can remove this whole message now and type in your description.